QueenNora-Ricky/DungeonFight/HealthSystem.md

     public int GetHealthAmount() {
         return health;
     }

-    public void Damage(int amount) {
+    //This is for lowering the health of the character public void Damage(int amount) {
         health -= amount;
         if (health < 0) {